-For the 2016-2017 school year, the Master of Science in Counseling (MSC) program offered graduatelevel courses to students in both campus and online formats.
-The students came from widely diverse backgrounds (see demographics below).
+For the 2017-2018 academic year, the Master of Science in Counseling (MSC) program offered graduate-level courses to 54 students in both residential and online formats.
+Prior to completion of the program, three courses must be taken in a residential module format, and two of the courses must be taken online.
+The students came from diverse backgrounds (see demographics below).
+During the 2017-2018 academic year, eight students graduated from the program (five predominantly residential and three predominantly online).